mraassis/mraassis/README.md

 The Subscribe-Notifications-Answer command, indicated by the Command-Code field set to 308 and the ‘R’ bit cleared in the Command Flags field, is sent by home subscriber server (HSS) in response to the Subscribe-Notifications-Request command.

 Push-Notification-Request (PNR) Command
-The Push-Notification-Request (PNR) command, indicated by the Command-Code field set to 309 and the ‘R’ bit set in the Command Flags field, is sent by a Diameter server to a Diameter client in order to notify changes in the user data in the server.
+The PNR command, indicated by the Command-Code field set to 309 and the ‘R’ bit set in the Command Flags field, is sent by HSS to the AS in order to notify changes in the subscribed user data.

+Push-Notifications-Answer (PNA) Command
+The PNA command, indicated by the Command-Code field set to 309 and the ‘R’ bit cleared in the Command Flags field, is sent by the AS in response to the PNR command from HSS.